sanmusunrise/NPNs/README.md

 ## Citation
 Please cite:
-* Hongyu Lin, Yaojie Lu, Xianpei Han, Le Sun.
-Nugget Proposal Networks for Chinese Event Detection.
+* Hongyu Lin, Yaojie Lu, Xianpei Han, Le Sun. *Nugget Proposal Networks for Chinese Event Detection*.
 In Proceedings of the 56th Annual Meeting of the Association for Computational Linguistics.

 ## Contact
 If you have any question or want to request for the data(only if you have the license from LDC), please contact me by